stan-dev/docs/src/stan-users-guide/example_code/README.txt

 1) Stan programs should adhere to the 'Stan Program Style Guide' in the user's manual.
 There is a simple linter available at: https://github.com/breckbaldwin/stan_linter.git

 2) The run.py should adhere to the style guide at:https://www.python.org/dev/peps/pep-0008.
-The linter currently being used is pylint.
+The linter currently being used is pycodestyle.

 3) The run.R should adhere to Hadley Wickham's style guide at http://adv-r.had.co.nz/Style.html.
 RStudio implements `rlint` which is accessed by the menu Code>Show Diagnistics.
 The linter output shows up in the Markers tab on the output window.
 I have had mixed success with that interface so alternatively I run in the R Studio console `library("lintr")`, set the working directory to where `run.R` is and type lintr::lint("run.R").
 Output will show up in the Markers Tab unless no errors are found.